RabbitMQ - Classic Collector

 This section provides instructions for configuring log and metric collection for the Sumo Logic App for RabbitMQ.

-Step 2: Configure Collection for RabbitMQ
+Configure collection for RabbitMQ

 Sumo Logic supports collection of logs and metrics data from RabbitMQ in both Kubernetes and non-Kubernetes environments.